rage/programming-23/data/part-3/2-working-with-strings.md

 <in-browser-programming-exercise name="Does it contain vowels" tmcname="part03-19_does_it_contain_vowels">

 Please write a program which asks the user to input a string.
-The program then prints out different messages if the string contains any of the vowels a, e, or o.
+The program then prints out different messages if the string contains any of the vowels a, e or o.

 You may assume the input will be in lowercase entirely.
 Have a look at the examples below.